Mike Ross (announcer): Acting and voice over work

-In 2021, Ross started acting, landing roles on television and feature film and some voice acting roles as well.
-He appeared on shows like "Hotel Paranormal", "See No Evil" and "Hours To Kill", along with the Gail Maurice-directed film "Rosie".
-He also had voice over roles in the short film "Little Brother" and the virtual experience "Spacewalk".
+Since 2021, Ross has landed roles on television and feature film and some voice acting roles as well.
+He has appeared on shows like Hotel Paranormal (2021), See No Evil (2021) and A Time To Kill (2021), along with the Gail Maurice-directed feature film Rosie (2022) and the award-winning web-series Creepy Bits (2021), for which he was nominated for two best actor awards at web festivals in New Zealand and Baltimore.
+He has also had voice over roles in the virtual experience "Spacewalk", along with commercials for Tim Hortons and Clearscore.ca.